 In exceptional circumstances the council will agree to settle a claim or potential dispute upon the termination of employment by way of a compensation payment.
-This is agreed by the an officer panel comprised of the Head of Human Resources, the Monitoring Officer and the Executive Director Finance and Resources (or their delegates).
-In the case of Chief Officers or in cases where the proposed payment is £100,000 or more this will be referred to the Appointments and Remuneration Panel for consideration and recommendation to the Chief Executive.
+This is agreed by an officer panel comprised of the Head of Human Resources, the Monitoring Officer and the Executive Director Finance and Resources (or their delegates).
+In the case of Chief Officers or in any cases where the proposed payment is £100,000 or more this will be referred to the Appointments and Remuneration Panel for consideration and recommendation to the Chief Executive.
 The District Auditor is also consulted about any potential offers to Chief Officers.
+Compensation packages in excess of £100,000 which relate to the Chief Executive will be referred to Policy & Resources Committee for approval.